6th Station – Drops that make the ocean

 Consider the themes that were explored in the films.
 What role does kindness play in creating community and building a sense of shared responsibility?
 Ask yourself: is it always the biggest and most complex actions that have the biggest impacts or can our lives be changed by the smallest of interventions?
 Think about the small interventions you do – and could – make that might change someone else’s life for the better?

-Take a look at the “kindness costs nothing” list below and consider what you might do for others, especially in these times of adversity.
+Take a look at the “kindness costs nothing” list below and consider what you might do for others.
 Note down other things you would add to the list:

 Now gather together your A Spirit of Service in Me worksheet and your copy of the Discovering a Spirit of Service resource sheet from Station 1 (or download them now if you didn’t stop there) and consider the final column: “How I will use?”